-(2) Set the language environment (Linux only)
+(3) Set the language environment (Linux only)

 Depending on the OS settings, rebooting the machine might automatically invoke the ovstart command with the setting LANG=C. In such a case, background processes will output messages in English.
-To prevent output of messages in English, configure the following settings to invoke the ovstart command in the supported locale at system startup.
+In order to output the message in the intended language, configure the following settings to invoke the ovstart command in the supported locale at system startup.

-· How to configure
+• How to configure

-Add one of the following two lines before /opt/OV/bin/ovstart in the file /etc/init.d/netmgt and before /opt/OV/bin/ovstart nnmtrapreceivermd in the file /etc/init.d/nettrap:
+Make sure that of the following lines are entered before /opt/OV/bin/ovstart in the file /opt/OV/bin/netmgt, and before /opt/OV/bin/ovstart nnmtrapreceivermd in the file /opt/OV/bin/nettrap.
+If necessary, enter on of the following lines: